 Through a masterful mix of poetry and prose, the book of Isaiah gives prophetic witness to the complex story of God’s judgment against Israel and the enduring promise of divine redemption.
-At times disturbing but always informed by the pledge of divine pardon and love, Isaiah continues to inspire readers with its powerful condemnation of corruption and an uncompromising call for social justice.
-Part 1 of our study covers Isaiah 1–39, which includes many of the prophet’s most memorable passages.
+Both unsettling and inspiring, Isaiah continues to enrich readers with its powerful condemnation of corruption and an uncompromising call for social justice.
+Part One of our study covers Isaiah 1–39, including many of the prophet’s most memorable passages.
 Commentary, study and reflection questions, prayers, and access to online lectures are included.
 6 lessons.

 |5-14 copies||$13.95 net|